Jgarcia1201/document_storage_cli/README.md

 Things I would imporve if this was an actual application:

 Testing - it wasn't a requirement and would introduce npm into the project.
 I also knew the exact test case going to be ran against it.
-Additionally, I'm on a plane writing this so I don't have wifi to add jest to the project.
+Additionally, I don't currently have jest installed on this project and I'm on a plane writing this.
+They want $30 for wifi.
+Imagine paying $30 to write jest tests.

 PS: Really liked this project as far as interview loops go btw, I liked how it had leetcode esque stuff baked in while also requiring actual development/architecting.